THE NEW TRINITY: DO WE ALL PRAY TO THE SAME GOD?

-that our forefather Abraham was a Muslim; or that Jews will comprise the Army of the Antichrist (or even that there exists such a supernatural and autonomous creature as the Antichrist, representing Evil Incarnate, which vies with God for Supremacy over the Universe); or that the God of Israel has condemned the Jewish people as Evildoers for their rejection of Islam; or that the God of Israel has decreed that the Jewish people be murdered or otherwise persecuted as punishment for their refusal to convert to Islam or to accept Mohammed as a Prophet; or that the God of Israel has commanded Muslims to make War upon and subjugate the non-Muslim World, including Israel.
+that our forefather Abraham was a Muslim; or that Jews will compose the Army of the Antichrist (or even that there exists such a supernatural and autonomous creature as the Antichrist, representing Evil Incarnate, which vies with God for Supremacy over the Universe); or that the God of Israel has condemned the Jewish people as Evildoers for their rejection of Islam; or that the God of Israel has decreed that the Jewish people be massacred or otherwise persecuted as punishment in this Life for their refusal to convert to Islam and to accept Mohammed as a Prophet; or that the God of Israel has commanded Muslims to make War upon and subjugate the entire non-Muslim World, including the Jewish people.